machine/machine.specifications.runner.visualstudio/README.md

 # Where the test adapter stands right now
-* Current version is 0.1.2
+* Current version is 0.1.3
 * The MSpec Visual Studio 2012 test adapter has been tested on Visual Studio 2012 Professional Edition with and without Visual Studio Update 1 and Update 2.
 * Running with Visual Studio Update 1 or greater is preferable, as grouping by trait (Classname and MSpec Subject) is available.
 * Only .NET 4.0 and .NET 4.5 MSpec assemblies have been tested.
 * The adapter was tested on solutions with several thousand tests in multiple MSpec projects.
 * The adapter is built against MSpec version 0.5.12 and has been tested against test projects built against MSpec version 0.5.0 and above.
 * Support for nested types has been added.
+* Support for discovering MSpec Custom Delegates has been added.

 ![Alt text](https://github.com/eugeneduvenage/machine.vstestadapter/raw/dev/Misc/TestWindowScreenShot.png)